matthew-grinaker/Recent-Projects/README.md

 ## Projects Overview

 Each project folder contains:
-- **project-readme.md** - Detailed documentation for that specific project
+- **README.md** - Detailed documentation for that specific project
-- **other documentation** - Documents releated to that project
+- **project files** - Documents releated to that project

 ## Getting Started

 1. Browse the project folders to find something that interests you
 2. Navigate to the specific project directory
-3. Read the `project-readme.md` for detailed information
+3. Read the `README.md` for detailed information

 ## Technologies & Skills